dcslagel/las-util-c/README.md

 NAME
 ----
-Las-Header-Parser - A Log Ascii Standard 3.0 header meta-data parser in C
+Las-Util-C - A Log Ascii Standard 3.0 parser in C

 TABLE-OF-CONTENTS
 -----------------